Last Updated: October 20, 2025.

 Observe Quietly: Avoid loud noises or sudden movements that could startle or stress the seal.

-Report Sightings: If you see a monk seal, especially one that appears injured or in distress, report it to the NOAA Marine Wildlife Hotline: 1-888-256-9840.
+Report Sightings: See a monk seal that looks sick or injured?
+Report it to the NOAA Marine Wildlife Hotline: 1-888-256-9840 or call 1-808-987-0765 for TMMC’s Hawaiʻi hotline.
 Your observation can help scientists monitor the population and provide assistance when needed.

-Hawaiian monk seals are more than just adorable marine mammals; they play a crucial role in maintaining the health and balance of Hawaii’s marine ecosystems.
+More than adorable sea animals, Hawaiian monk seals play an important role in keeping Hawaii’s waters in balance.
 Here are some of the ways they contribute to environmental stability:

-Maintaining Coral Reef Health: As apex predators (although they do occasionally get eaten by sharks), monk seals help regulate the populations of fish, squid, and other prey species.
+Maintaining Coral Reef Health: Monk seals are top predators, though sharks sometimes eat them.
+They help control the numbers of fish, squid, and other prey.
 This balance prevents overgrazing of coral reefs and promotes biodiversity.

 Indicator Species: The health of monk seal populations reflects the overall health of Hawaii’s marine ecosystems.
 Their decline signals broader environmental issues, such as pollution and habitat degradation, that affect countless other species.

-Despite the challenges they face, there is hope for the future of the Hawaiian monk seal.
+Despite the challenges they face, there is hope for the Hawaiian monk seal’s future.
 Dedicated scientists, conservation organizations, and government agencies are working tirelessly to protect these animals and help their population recover.

-Habitat Protection: Protecting critical habitats, such as pupping beaches and foraging areas, is essential for monk seal survival.
+Habitat Protection: Monk seals need safe spaces to live.
+Protecting their pupping beaches and feeding grounds is essential.
 This includes establishing marine protected areas and reducing human disturbance in sensitive areas.

-Entanglement Response: Trained teams respond to reports of entangled seals, carefully removing the debris and providing medical care when necessary.
+Entanglement Response: Rescue teams respond to tangled seals, remove the debris, and give medical help when needed.

-Disease Research and Management: Scientists are studying diseases that affect monk seals and developing strategies to prevent and manage outbreaks.
+Disease Research and Management: Scientists study diseases that harm monk seals and work on ways to stop and control them.

-There are many ways families and individuals can support Hawaiian monk seal conservation efforts.
-Whether you’re visiting Hawaii or advocating from afar, your actions can make a difference.
+Families and individuals can support Hawaiian monk seal conservation efforts in many ways.
+Whether you visit Hawaii or advocate from afar, your actions can make a difference.

-Volunteer: Organizations like the Hawaiian Monk Seal Preservation Ohana and NOAA offer volunteer opportunities to monitor beaches, educate the public, and assist with rescue efforts.
+Volunteer: The Hawaiian Monk Seal Preservation Ohana and NOAA offer chances to volunteer.
+You can monitor beaches, educate others, and help with rescues.

 Adopt a Monk Seal: Many conservation groups offer symbolic adoption programs that fund research, rehabilitation, and public awareness campaigns.